-Bus service is provided by B&L Transportation, a third-party vendor employed by the school to transport students living in Orleans Parish.
+Bus service is provided by Calvin Transportation, a third-party vendor employed by the school to transport students living in Orleans Parish.
 Questions or concerns?
 Contact Dean Sisco at 504.444.1063 or 504.373.6228 (ISC).
+All changes must be submitted in writing and/or made in person.

 Students must be registered by parents for bus transportation.
 Please see Dean Sisco for information regarding bus transportation.
-Parents not submitting a request will be responsible for getting scholars to school.
+Parents not submitting a request will be responsible for getting their scholars to school.
+You may request bus service at registration or you can call the school for further instructions.